Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To clean an oven, fill a glass baking dish with ammonia and place in a cold oven overnight.
 The next morning, remove ammonia and wipe down sides with wet cloth.
 The fumes from the ammonia will have cut through the grease and come off with ease.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 The Stubborn oven cleaner says to take ammonia out and add vinegar and soda.
 Do you add the vinegar and soda to the ammonia?

 No, you are supposed to mix the baking soda and vinegar to make a paste, and wipe the inside of the oven with it.
 I assume you pour the ammonia down the drain.
 Or clean something else with it.
 You would be better off mixing the baking soda with water to make a paste, as water will not neutralize any of it, as the vinegar will.
-I believe some people also wipe the oven with a cloth or paper towel soaked in vinegar, to neutralize the ammonia &/or baking soda.
-I don't really think that would be necessary.
-Just wipe it out with damp paper towels.

 How to use ammonia for oven cleaning?

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.